 This site was listed on the State and National Registers of Historic Places in 1980.
 Stabilization work was performed on all of the buildings in 1992 using a New Jersey Historic Trust grant.
-Another Trust grant and funding from the Union County Open Space, Recreation and Historic Preservation Trust Fund enabled the restoration and rehabilitation of Masker's Barn, completed in 2011, for use as a public assembly building and school lecture hall.
+Another Trust grant and funding from the Union County Open Space, Recreation and Historic Preservation Trust Fund enabled the restoration and rehabilitation of Masker's Barn, completed in 2011, for use as a public assembly building, lecture hall and event rental space.